 "Always ask for something you don’t see.
 Stock rooms are massive and some things are still stored because there is no space on the floor, or it doesn’t go with the items currently being displayed or simply because there aren’t enough sizes of that one item for them to display."

 "All Zaras get new stock twice a week.
 Depending where you're from, it's usually Mondays and Thursdays.
-Staff are there at 7am/8am opening boxes so new stuff will be hitting the shop floor by 9.30am, so Monday and Thursday mornings are the best time to get your hands on sizes and Saturday naturally the worst!"
+Staff are there at 7am/8am opening boxes so new stuff will be hitting the shop floor by 9.30am, so Monday and Thursday mornings are the best time to get your hands on sizes.
+Saturday is naturally the worst!"

 "Save up for your big Zara shop until just after the runway collections have shown.
 The brand is brilliant at picking up what was most successful on the catwalk and reinterpreting them for a more affordable and commercial market."

-"People go gaga for Zara sales so they reduce only a little in the first few days.
+"People go crazy for Zara sales so they reduce prices by only a little in the first few days.
 As with everything they do, they price things smartly.
 The more they are in demand, the less they take off the price, but if it’s not, they go down to 50% or 60% in the first sale.
 In winter, coats, knitwear and suits are only reduced a little.
-Anything which is still lingering from the summer months, like swimsuits, light knitwear or light fabrics are a real bargain."
+Anything which is still lingering from the summer months, like swimsuits, light knitwear or light fabrics will be a real bargain."